Regular Checkups Help To Keep Your Pet Healthy

 What to Expect During Your Cat or Dog's Checkup

-Your Delaware County vet will give your pet a thorough physical examination in order to get a complete picture of their overall health.
+Your Morton vet will give your pet a thorough physical examination in order to get a complete picture of their overall health.
 The following elements are part of a routine exam at Stoney Creek Veterinary Hospital

 Your pet's general demeanor and physical condition can provide clues to their overall health.
 How they stand and walk, their level of alertness, and whether they are a healthy weight for their size are all important indicators of overall health.

 During your pet's checkup, we will examine your dog or cat's skin and coat for signs of problems, including excessive oiliness or dryness, lumps, bumps, dandruff, or abnormal hair loss or shedding.

 Your pet's eyes, ears, and nose will be examined for abnormalities or discharge.
 We will also check the mouth for symptoms of oral health problems such as plaque buildup or periodontal disease.